vezzolter/DSA/Algorithms/Sorting/SelectionSort/SelectionSort.md

 		}
 	}
 ```

-4. Finally, we swap the selected minimum element with the first element from the unsorted part if they are different.
+4. Swap the selected minimum element with the first element from the unsorted part if they are different.
 While this check provides more 'adaptive' behavior, the overall adaptability of the algorithm doesn't change, because the number of comparisons, which mostly contribute to the time complexity, stays the same.
 ```cpp
 	// Can be optimized via swap
 	if (min != i) {